Parliamentary monitoring websites are great for citizens. But sourcing and maintaining data is not always easy.

 Spreading the message

-Finally, Pombola allows for integration with major social media channels, with tools that allow users to comment on and socially share individual pages, Twitter streams on the home page and a blog for your news items and infographics.
+Finally, we helped deploy integration with major social media channels, with tools that allow users to comment on and socially share individual pages, Twitter streams on the home page and a blog for news items and infographics.